Sevichecc/miniflux-injector/README.md

 ## Acknowledgements

-- This extension reuses and adapts code from the [official miniflux extension](https://github.com/sissbruecker/miniflux-extension)
+- This extension reuses and adapts code from the [official linkding extension](https://github.com/sissbruecker/linkding-extension)

 Logo: